mozilla/project_haiku.iot/Prototype/README.md

 * Click Verify button, It should compile code in the cloud and you should get code verified message on bottom left
 * Click Flash button, if it's blinking purple, and reboot to breathing cyan after a while, it should be working properly.

-Update ButtonConfig.h (See Understanding ButtonConfig) for Device 2 and repeat above three steps for Device 2.
+Update ButtonConfig.h (See Understanding ButtonConfig) for Device 2 and repeat above three steps.
 After flashing, devices should be communicating and sending ambient messages to paired device.

 ##### Alternative: Flash with Command Line Tools